Constitution and Bylaws

 SECTION 5.
 The Governor and Board of Assistants shall appoint committees and fill vacancies occurring on committees.
 Each standing committee shall consist of three or five members.

 SECTION 7.
-The Board of Assistants may, at any time, authorize the formation of a “Colony” in any district of the State when ten (10) members, residing in such district, sign a petition and file it with the Society.
+The Board of Assistants may, at any time, authorize the formation of a “Colony” in any district of the State of Iowa when ten (10) members, residing in such district, sign a petition and file it with the Iowa Society.
 All procedures for elections of the Colony Officials and the titles or designations of the proposed officials shall first be submitted in a written form for approval by the Board of Assistants.

 The title of Governor shall not be used in designating any official of the Colony.